Connector Board

 - With experience: 1-2 hours

-If you’re a true novice at soldering, some of it will take time, especially ground connections.
-Be patient and let the heat soak in.
-You’ll get the solder to stick.
+If you’re a true novice at soldering, some of it will take time.

 Assembly Tips